A Great place to live in Littleton, Colorado...

 CKHA is a not-for-profit Colorado Corporation incorporated with the objective of working towards the betterment of the neighborhood by establishing and maintaining common community interest, protecting property values, and presenting a unified voice for the Columbine Knolls area residents in matters of mutual concern via covenants and restrictions.
 Our boundaries are West Coal Mine Road on the north, South Pierce Street on the west, West Ken Caryl Avenue on the south and South Sheridan Court on the east.
 Go to the Location page for more detail.

-May 13, 2025 – HOA Zoom Meeting 7:00 pm
+July 8, 2025 – HOA Zoom Meeting 7:00 pm

 Virtual “Zoom” HOA Meeting Information